leocity207/Octoliner_Mapdiver/documentation/source/index.rst

 .. _index:

-Octoliner Maptiva Documentation
+Octoliner Mapdiver Documentation
 ================================

 Introduction
 ------------

-**Octoliner Maptiva** is an open-source web application designed to display public transport network maps interactively.
+**Octoliner Mapdiver** is an open-source web application designed to display public transport network maps interactively.
 It simplifies the presentation of network and transport information, making it user-friendly and intuitive.

 Key Features
 ------------

-Octoliner Maptiva offers several interactive functionalities:
+Octoliner Mapdiver offers several interactive functionalities:

 - **Interactive Map** – Select a station and view all the lines that pass through it.
 - **Line Information Display** – View details about specific transport lines.